1835 Constitution of Serbia: Passing a Constitution

-The constitution was drafted by Dimitrije Davidović, modeled on the French constitution of 1791 and the constitutional charters of 1814 and 1830, and the Belgian constitution of 1831.
-He gave a brief outline of the U.S. Constitution in "Serbian Gazette" No. 15 of 25 April 1835.
-He coined a new term for the constitution that replaced the former on Serbian term "конштитуција".
-In a semi-independent principality, Davidović drafted the supreme legal act of a liberal organization in a very free-spirited manner, and the Constitution was divided into 14 chapters and 142 articles.
+The constitution was drafted by Dimitrije Davidović.
+Several historians see it as being modelled on the French constitution of 1791 and the constitutional charters of 1814 and 1830, and the Belgian constitution of 1831.
+Davidović gave a brief outline of the U.S. Constitution in "Serbian Gazette" No. 15 of 25 April 1835.
+He coined a new term for the constitution that replaced the former Serbian term "конштитуција".
+In a semi-independent principality, Davidović drafted the supreme legal act of a liberal organisation in a very free-spirited manner, and the Constitution was divided into 14 chapters and 142 articles.

-The constitution divided power into legislative, executive and judicial branches.
+The Constitution divided power into legislative, executive and judicial branches.
 Legislative and executive power belonged to the prince and the Council of State, and the courts were independent courts.
-The executive power consisted of six ministers, and the Council President also chaired ministerial sessions.
-On 2 February 1835, according to the new calendar, on 15 February, a Sretenje Constitution was passed in the prince's meadows in Kragujevac and with the presence of 2.5 thousand participants and 10 thousand of curious world, after which the prince was taken from the mass of the world in his hands, and while voting was previously conducted in districts without a main hearing.
-The next day, the constitution was read and published in a solemn manner, with flags and ceremonial music, the prince's cavalry and infantry guards, and with the presence of the state top and deputies.
-In the evening a fireworks show and a theater play were held.
+The executive power consisted of six ministers and the Council President also chaired ministerial sessions.
+On 2 February 1835, according to the new calendar, on 14 February, a Sretenje Constitution was passed in the prince's meadows in Kragujevac and with the presence of 2,500 participants and 10,000 spectators, after which the prince was taken from the mass of the world in his hands, and while voting was previously conducted in districts without a main hearing.
+The next day, the constitution was read and published in a solemn manner, with flags and ceremonial music, the prince's cavalry and infantry guards, and the presence of the state top and deputies.
+In the evening, a fireworks show and a theatre play were held.

 The outcome of the Constitution

 The Constitution was in force for only 14 days (55 days).
 The largest European empires of Russia, Turkey, Austria, Prussia, as well as many smaller countries, did not have Constitutions at the time, nor did they adopt them in due course.
-That is why all of them opposed and agreed that the constitution was revolutionary and against their feudal order.
-On 11 April 1835 the Constitution was repealed.
+That is why all of them opposed and agreed that the Constitution was revolutionary and against their feudal order.
+On 11 April 1835, the Constitution was repealed.